waihankan/De-Anza-RMP/README.md

 </div>

-De-Anza-RMP is a Chromium-based browser extension that integrates professor ratings directly into the registration page.
-This allows students to make more informed decisions when registering for classes.
+Enhance your class registration with **De Anza Rate My Professors Extension (De-Anza-RMP)**, a Chromium-based browser extension.
+Seamlessly integrating professor ratings into the registration page, this tool empowers students to make well-informed decisions when selecting classes.

 ## Features